-A Full Diagnostic Assessment and report costs £400 + travel, payable on the day of assessment.
+A Full Diagnostic Assessment and report costs £400 + travel (price will be reviewed on 6th April), payable on the day of assessment.

 Many universities (including The Open University) will refund part or all of the cost of an assessment for DSA support.
 Please contact the Disability and Access Department of your destination university, to check their current policy.